levelgroundmma/level-ground-mma/gym/index.md

       $30/month Community Membership)"
   - title: Adult Drop In
     description: "$8 for one class (first class free), $10 for 2 back-to-back classes"
-  - title: Personal Training
-    description: As low as $25/session
   footnote:

 ---